Hand Tool Woodworking Classes

 Working by hand allows you to feel and understand the nature and grain of wood.
 We believe woodworkers should start their journey to craftsmanship by learning to use hand tools.
 Like a musician, precision and fluency come from a combination of good technique and practice.

-We teach traditional techniques, refined by our experience, for the selection, use, sharpening and maintenance of hand tools, joinery, furniture making, and finishing.
+We teach traditional techniques, refined by our experience: for hand tool selection, use, sharpening and maintenance, as well as for joinery, furniture making, and finishing.

 Hand Tool Woodworking Series